Namibia Wildlife Sanctuary

 In addition to all the adventure activities, you will also get the opportunity to sample unique wines, grown in the second driest vineyard in the world.
 You may also get the chance to help with the harvesting, bottling and labelling of the wines before they are sent for distribution.

 There are three accommodation options at the wildlife sanctuary.
-Volunteer rooms take three-four people sharing (same sex); large tents with a living and bedroom area can be shared by up to two people (same sex or couples); or bush tents which sleep two-three people (same sex or a couple).
-The rooms are basic but the (single) beds are comfortable with bedding provided.
+Volunteer rooms take three-four people sharing (same sex); or there are large tents with a living and bedroom area which can be shared by up to two people (same sex or couples); or there are bush tents which sleep two-three people (same sex or a couple).
+The rooms are basic but the (single) beds are comfortable and all bedding is provided.

 Showers and toilet facilities are communal and hot water is supplied by solar power, so is sometimes restricted to certain times of day.
 There is electricity at the sanctuary but power cuts do occur and can be prolonged during rainy season.
-There are power sockets for charging items in the communal areas – plug sockets are type M so you will need to bring an adaptor.
-There is a laundry service provided, but we suggest you also bring a small packet of detergent to wash underwear.
+There are power sockets for charging items in the communal areas – plug sockets are type M so you will may need to bring an adaptor.
+There is a laundry service provided.

 When can I volunteer?